 - Key advantages over Type 1: up to 3-year renewal period; no total stay limit; family (spouse + minor children) can come as dependents; no Japanese language test required

-- 11 fields now offer Type 2 (as of 2023): Construction, Shipbuilding, Auto Repair, Aviation, Accommodation, Agriculture, Fishery, Food & Beverage Manufacturing, Building Cleaning, Industrial Machinery, Electrical/Electronics/IT
+- 11 fields now offer Type 2 (expanded from the 2023 cabinet decision and subsequent updates): Construction, Shipbuilding & Ship Machinery, Industrial Products Manufacturing, Auto Repair, Aviation, Accommodation, Agriculture, Fishery, Food & Beverage Manufacturing, Food Service, Building Cleaning

 - Eligibility: must hold Type 1 in same field; pass Type 2 skills exam; qualified employer in same field; no immigration violations